b2029vclco/CS3_1stQtrPortfolio/public/Q1RCesiumCo.md

     2. Hyperlink - I have slight trouble with hyperlinks.
 This is because even if I know what these are, which are links to websites that can be represented by images and text, I have a hard time remembering the correct syntax for them.
 I should try to use them more when I code.

-    xternal Source - An external source is when you use other files in your html or javascript file.
+    3. External Source - An external source is when you use other files in your html or javascript file.
 I haven't exactly used this much.
 Therefore, the syntax for me is foggy.

     4. Data Types - When they tell me to add 5 + "3", I always answer 8.
 This is wrong.
 The answer is 53, as the combination of number and string brings a result of 53.